 Dr. Vaughan's dental team extends its hands to help you through the cloud of fear that have been keeping you from attaining the goal of a healthy mouth.
 If time is an issue, oral conscious sedation can be a nice alternative to multiple lengthy dental visits.
-Laurie, my scheduling coordinator, will be calling you to encourage you toward your goal.

 In the meantime, take some time and let us send you a packet with CD/DVD and leaf through the information enclosed.
 This is an opportunity for you to read about our staff whom are dedicated to caring for your dental needs and gain knowledge regarding conscious sedation.
 Feel free to call us if you have any questions or are ready to make an appointment.

 There's a story I once heard

 Of a fairy dressed in gold

 A simple payment she declared

 With no more loss that's not too weird

 How can I reach her do you know?

 Fear not my friend she works for us